 - Write down details.
 Times, locations, who said what, badge numbers, and any cameras nearby.

-- Call a violent crimes lawyer in Bon County, IL immediately so they can protect your rights and direct your next moves.
+- Call a violent crimes lawyer in Bon County, IL right away to protect your rights and guide your next steps.

 Minor decisions in the beginning can lead to major legal consequences later.
 If you’re unsure what to do, stop and contact your lawyer before saying or signing anything.